RishiDesai/LoRACaptioner/README.md

 ```

 ### Notes
-- Images are processed individually in standard mode
+- All images are processed individually for consistent results
-- For large collections, batch processing by category is recommended
 - Each caption is saved as a .txt file with the same name as the image
+- Use the reference image feature to maintain outfit consistency across captions

 ### Troubleshooting